How many lumens should a tactical flashlight have? and what's the deal for lumens vs candela?

 - High candela beam penetrates fog, rain & other ambient lights

-More lumen intensity is always better to adapt to changing tactical environments, but this is also a conversation about lumen vs candela.
+More lumen intensity is always better to adapt to changing tactical environments, but this is also a conversation about candela vs lumens.

 In this article, you going to get a comprehensive understanding of lumen intensity and candela

 What is Lumen, Lux & Candela

-- Candela measures the strength of the light emission (The Key to reach far)
+- Candela measures the strength of the light emission (It's the key spec to throw the beam far)

 - Lumen measures total light output